Raynes Park Vale F.C.: Raynes Park Vale (1995–present day)

 The new merged club immediately joined the Combined Counties Football League and currently play in the league's Premier League, Tier 9 in the national league pyramid.
 Their best finish was in 1997–98 when they finished in fourth place at tier 9.
 They have participated in both national Cup competitions apart from a brief period at the start of the 2000s.

 The club's reserve team won the Combined Counties Reserve League in 2002–03 and 2005–06 before it joined the Suburban League for the 2006–07 season.
-The reserve team was disbanded for financial reasons before rejoing the combined counties reserve league for the 2011–12 season under the management of Terry Tuvey.
+The reserve team was disbanded for financial reasons before rejoining the combined counties reserve league for the 2011–12 season under the management of Terry Tuvey.
 In the 2012–13 season the reserves achieved the League and Cup double.
 The Cup was won with a 2–0 win against Worcester Park Reserves in the final.
 The Reserves also won the fair Play award in both 2011–12 and 2012–13, the 1st team winning the Premier award in 2011–12.
 The combined counties league took the decision to disband the reserve league at the end of the 2012–13 season so for the 2013–14 season they have re-joined the Suburban League.
 Midway through 2013–14 Lee Dobinson stepped down as 1st Team Manager to take over as Club Chairman from Fred Stevens.
 Former AFC Wimbledon Player Gavin Bolger stepped up to take over as 1st team Manager.
 Gavin Bolger played 107 times for AFC Wimbledon from 2002 to May 2005 scoring 27 goals from midfield.
 Following the conclusion of the 2020/21, Gavin Bolger and his assistant manager Reece Turner stepped down from their roles, later deciding to join Tooting Bec Football Club.

 Preceding the start of the 2021/22 season, Josh Gallagher was appointed as First Team Manager, accompanied by Anthony Panayi (Assistant Manager), Daniel Canning (Goalkeeper coach & Physio) and Chris Williams (Strength and Conditioning).
+Raynes Park Vale finished the season in 3rd place behind Beckenham Town and Walton & Hersham F.C.

+The 2022–23 season concluded with a Raynes Park Vale double as the 1st team were crowned Combined Counties Premier South League champions on 99 points, with second placed Badshot Lea also promoted.
+Raynes Park Vale were promoted to the Isthmian League - South Central Division.
+The U18 team under manager Terry Savage won 13 of 16 games to land the 2022-23 Combined Counties League Tony Ford U18 East title trophy.